Birth Injury Attorney in Tampa

 What is the Difference Between Birth Injury and Birth Defects?

 Although they seem like interchangeable terms, birth injuries are different from birth defects.
-The damages that a child may suffer during their birthing process is referred to as birth injuries.
+The damages that a child may suffer during their birthing process are referred to as birth injuries.
 While birth defects describe ailments that a child would be born with due to DNA and family medical history, among several other medical predispositions.

 Some of these defects can be a result of exposure to medications during pregnancy.
 Spina bifida, limb abnormalities, cleft palate, and several birth defects have been linked to the consumption of narcotic medications, birth control, and some particular antidepressants during the child’s development.